 Financial aid funds are generally split evenly between the fall and spring semesters for students attending for the academic year.
-The funds are disbursed to a billing account established by Ferris State University Business Operations.
+The funds are disbursed to a billing account established by Ferris State University Student Financial Services.

 To authorize other users to view billing statements and make credit card or electronic check payments to your student’s account, your student may log into MyFSU and select the Academics and Services tab, Timme Center for Student Services heading, E-bill Pay On-line/Check Student Account section.
 Your student will then be able to add you as an authorized user to allow you to receive emailed billing statements.

-For additional information regarding payment plans and billing options, please visit the Business Operations' Parent's FAQ.
+For additional information regarding payment plans and billing options, please visit the Student Financial Services' Parent's FAQ.

 Communication: We will be communicating with your student via their MyFSU (Ferris email account) on a regular basis, very soon after s/he is admitted to FSU.
 It is very important that your student begin to check his or her Ferris email account on a regular basis.
 We sometimes hear that students didn't think they needed to begin checking their Ferris email accounts until classes begin.
 Other students tell us that they receive so many email communications, that they don't take the time to read them.
 We understand that some students have not made up their minds regarding their school choice, and that they wait until they make a final decision to begin responding to our communications.
 In some cases, this can result in a loss of aid for the student.
 We strongly encourage you to read the Financial Aid Process to learn about financial aid filing deadlines and priority consideration dates.